Margins of discrete Bayesian networks: Geared mDAGs

 \section{Geared mDAGs}

-We define a special class of mDAGs which we term `geared'.
-For such graphs, the state-space of the hidden vertices can be restricted without loss of generality, making proofs concerning the marginal model considerably easier.
+In this section we introduce a special class of mDAGs which we term `geared'.
+For marginal models relating to such graphs, the state-space of the hidden vertices can be restricted without loss of generality, making proofs considerably easier.
+In Section \ref{sec:main} we prove our main result first for geared graphs, and then extend the result to the general case.

-\begin{dfn} Let $\G$ be an mDAG with bidirected hyper-edge set $\mathcal{B}$.
-We say that $\G$ is \emph{geared} if the elements of $\mathcal{B}$ satisfy the running intersection property.
+\begin{dfn} Let $\G$ be an mDAG with bidirected simplicial complex $\mathcal{B}$.
+We say that $\G$ is \emph{geared} if the maximal elements of $\mathcal{B}$ satisfy the running intersection property.
 That is, there is an ordering of the edges $B_1, \ldots, B_k$ such that for each $j > 1$, there exists $s(j) < j$ with

-In other words, all the vertices $B_j$ shares with any previous edge are contained within one such edge.
+In other words, the vertices that are contained in both $B_j$ and any previous edge are all contained within one such edge $B_{s(j)}$.

-A particular ordering of the elements of $\mathcal{B}$ which satisfies running intersection is called a \emph{gearing} of $\G$. \end{dfn}

-The term `geared' is chosen because a collection of bidirected edges which satisfies running intersection may appear rather like `cogs' in a set of gears: see Figure \ref{fig:mdag}.
-The definition is very similar to the idea of decomposability in an undirected graph; however we avoid using this terminology, because DAGs (which have no bidirected edges are therefore trivially geared) may or may not be decomposable in the original sense \citep{lau:96}.
+A particular ordering of the elements of $\mathcal{B}$ which satisfies running intersection is called a \emph{gearing} of $\G$.\footnote{The term `geared' is chosen because a collection of bidirected edges which satisfies running intersection may appear rather like `cogs' in a set of gears: see Figure \ref{fig:mdag}.
+The definition is equivalent to the requirement that the simplicial complex $\mathcal{B}$ is vertex decomposable \citep{provan:80}, and is also closely related to the notion of decomposability in an undirected or directed graph.
+Indeed the term `decomposable' is used by \citet{fox:14} to describe the same idea.
+We avoid using this terminology because of its existing meaning in connection with undirected and directed graphical models: for example, ordinary DAGs are trivially geared, but they may or may not be decomposable in the original sense \citep{lau:96}.} \end{dfn}

 \begin{exm} The simplest non-geared mDAG is the bidirected 3-cycle, depicted in Figure \ref{fig:cycles}(b); there is no way to order the bidirected edge sets $\{1,2\}$, $\{2,3\}$, $\{1,3\}$ in a way which satisfies the running intersection property, since whichever edge is placed last in the ordering shares a different vertex with each of the two other edges. \end{exm}